cryptoparty/handbook/src/chapter_12_instant_messaging_encryption/00_setting_up_encrypted_messaging.md

 To use Pidgin with OTR on Windows, you have to install Pidgin and the OTR plugin for Pidgin.

- 1. Download the latest version of Pidgin from http://www.pidgin.im/download/windows/
+ 1. Download the latest version of Pidgin for Windows from [http://www.pidgin.im/download/windows/](http://www.pidgin.im/download/windows/)
  2. Run the Pidgin Installer
- 3. Download the latest version of "OTR plugin for Pidgin" from http://www.cypherpunks.ca/otr/#downloads
+ 3. Download the latest version of "OTR plugin for Pidgin" at [http://www.cypherpunks.ca/otr/#downloads](http://www.cypherpunks.ca/otr/#downloads)
  4. Run the OTR Plugin Installer

 Now you can use OTR with any account you setup in Pidgin.